Lenovo IdeaPad 530S 14-inch Review – an MX 150-equipped Notebook with a Premium Build

 The keyboard is well-spaced, though a bit shallow (that’s the trend these days) but provides enough key travel (and key presses are springy) so that touch typists won’t lose their usual words per minute pace.
 The palm rests don’t get warm during long typing sessions (consisting usually of text editors, word processors, browsers, and chat apps).
 There’s none of that uncomfortable shallow feel (as though you’re typing on a desk) and noisy key presses present in MacBooks.

-The individual keys are spaced right and no keys are deformed or out of place except for the Up and Down arrows keys that are of the same height at the Left and Right ones, and these take some getting used to.
-To put this in context, with other laptop keyboards, the Delete key is “pushed aside” by a Power key; and Fn is on the right side of the spacebar, when usually it’s on the right.
+The individual keys are spaced right and no keys are deformed or out of place except for the Up and Down arrows keys that are of the same height as the Left and Right ones, and these take some getting used to.
+To put this in context, with other laptop keyboards, the Delete key is “pushed aside” by a Power key; and Fn is on the right side of the spacebar, when usually it’s on the left.
 Because the keyboard arrangement on the 530S is so familiar, touch typists will feel right at home.

 Key presses on the IdeaPad 530S are also both quiet and don’t require hard presses for input to register.
 That said, Lenovo’s IdeaPad line is nowhere close to its ThinkPad line when it comes to the comfort and curved-surface quality of individual keys.
 Of course, the ThinkPad line are more expensive and look like their key design elements haven’t changed in ten years (some people want that).